juntao/arenztopia/content/people/Ellidy J.md

 weight: 9
 ---

 Ellidy is a student currently studying theater at the University of Arenztopia.
 She is a distinguished Arenztopian for her contributions to the archives of the Department of Theater at Arenztopia University.
-And in the December 2020 Election she won the elction for Mayor.
+And in the December 2020 Election she won the election for Mayor.